 The last two stages, gastrulation and organogenesis, together contribute to morphogenesis: the biological processes that result in an organism’s shape and body organization.

-For this readin, we will discuss the first two steps above, fertilization and cleavage.
-We will carry on with gastrulation and organogenesis in the next reading.
+For this reading, we will discuss the first two steps above, fertilization and cleavage.
+We will pick up with gastrulation and organogenesis in the next reading.

 Development Step 1: Fertilization

-- Sperm is attracted to and contacts the jelly layer/zona pellucida.
+- Sperm is attracted to and makes contact with the jelly layer/zona pellucida.

 - The interactions between receptors on the sperm cell and glycoproteins on the egg cell initiate the acrosome reaction.
-Digestive enzymes are released from the acrosome, and they destroy the jelly layer/zona pellucida thus creating a pathway for the sperm to approach the egg.
+Digestive enzymes are released from the acrosome in the sperm, and the enzymes destroy the jelly layer/zona pellucida to create a pathway for the sperm to reach the egg.

-- The membrane depolarization initiates a cross the wave of calcium released across the plasma membrane.
+- The membrane depolarization then initiates a wave of calcium released across the plasma membrane.

-- The calcium wave initiates the cortical reaction in the egg: the cortical granules fuse with the egg plasma membrane, releasing digestive enzymes that degrade the bindin receptor proteins that serve as sperm docking sites, and the proteins that hold the vitalline layer against the plasma membrane.
+- The calcium wave initiates the cortical reaction in the egg, where the cortical granules fuse with the egg plasma membrane, releasing digestive enzymes that degrade the bindin receptor proteins on the egg membrane.
+The bindin receptors have two jobs: they are sperm docking sites, and they also hold the vitelline layer against the plasma membrane.

-- The cortical reaction results in lifting away of the vitalline layer away from the egg plasma membrane, to create the fertilization envelope.
+- Destruction of the bindin receptors in the egg plasma membrane causes the vitelline layer away from the egg plasma membrane, creating the fertilization envelope.
 The fertilization envelope is a barrier that prevents additional sperm from reaching the egg, and is the slow block to polyspermy.